-I'm often asked what the point of abstract work is and my response is simple; realism brings feeling through seeing, where abstract brings seeing through feeling.
+I'm often asked what's the point of abstract work is and my response is simple; realism brings feeling through seeing, where abstract brings seeing through feeling.
 To me realism is more external where abstract is more internal.

 <,︻╦╤─ ҉ - -

 I've also been very successful with textured paintings.
 A very dear friend was blind, so I gave her a painting where she could feel the landscape.
 This was an incident that led to several commissioned paintings for other visually impaired, that wanted their imagination to run rampant.
 Just as the hearing impaired can enjoy music through vibration, the visually impaired can enjoy art through touch.
-I once used children's scented paint pens to create a fruit still life.
+I once used children's fruit scented paint pens to create a fruit still life.

 October is Domestic Violence Awareness Month